A few facts that you might want to consider before you choose an acupuncturist.

 We all know that life circumstances (e.g. divorce, a stressful job…) affect our health; however modern medicine appears to treat only the physical condition (e.g irritable bowel syndrome) without taking into consideration and supporting the general health.
 Blood pressure medication may sadly allow an individual to continue with a self destructive diet or lifestyle, ignoring the root cause of the problem.
-When Western and Chinese medicine are used alongside like infertility, the combination of IVF and acupuncture/herbs considerably increases chances, as research have shown.
+When Western and Chinese medicine are used alongside like in the treatment of infertility, the combination of IVF and acupuncture/herbs considerably increases chances, as research have shown.

 Traditional Chinese medicine can hopefully help reveal and address the underlying mechanisms at play behind any manifested imbalance, support your body’s natural defence and your mind to act upon identified causes.
 To simply shut a symptom down without acknowledging general health can lead to another one appearing with a vengeance.

 This is not to say that if you come to me with sciatica after you have been offloading a trailer of wood that we will necessarily be looking at your lifestyle.
-However, if you have suffered from chronic sciatica since a difficult life change but also suffer mood swings and constipation (which you may not have mentioned unless I asked) then we might be able to release some “blockages” that have stopped you from moving on.
+However, if you have suffered from chronic sciatica since a difficult life change but also suffer mood swings and insomnia (which you may not have mentioned unless I asked) then we might be able to release some “blockages” that have stopped you from moving on.

-In many occurrences, I like to think that a symptom is essentially the visible part of the iceberg that gives us the opportunity to access and address a difficulty to adapt.
+In many occurrences, I tend to think that a symptom is essentially the visible part of the iceberg that gives us the opportunity to access and address a difficulty to adapt.
 We cannot always be so smart as to uncover fundamental underlying patterns in the first session, it sometimes takes a few to build trust but people often experience an unexpected sense of wellbeing, peace or a change of perspective after a treatment.

 I find it extremely valuable to be able to practice both acupuncture and herbal medicine (which are two separate training).
 Many patients present complex patterns of acute and chronic issues were the combination of acupuncture and herbs is precious for faster and lasting results.